Volunteer Frequently Asked Questions

 If I see adult patients for hygiene, how extensive will the treatment be?
 Am I expected to do deep scaling or just routine care?

-Treatment will be oral hygiene instruction, and prophylaxis (polishing and scaling) or full mouth debridements.
-We are limited in what we can do with periodontal treatment and will not be doing quadrant scaling/root planing.
+Treatment will be oral hygiene instruction, and prophylaxis (polishing and scaling) or full mouth debridement.
+We are limited in what we can do with periodontal treatment and will not be doing quadrant scaling/root planning.
 It is likely that most adults will require a debridement.
 In order to do some debridements, anesthetic may be required.
 Prophys or debridements can be labor intensive, especially with appointment lengths limited in time.
 We will have some Cavitrons available to help accomplish these treatments in an efficient manner.
-There are regional hygiene programs/schools that patients will be given information about after treatment.
+Patients will be given information about regional hygiene programs/schools after treatment.
 This gives them a discount option to pursue additional periodontal treatment if they choose.

 Will the hygienist be able to have an assistant or will I be working by myself?